 "I am emotional.
 I cannot wait for the racing to start again.
 I like Melbourne, I race to win.
 Winter testing is hard work and not particularly rewarding because you cannot tell where you are in relation to the competition".

-"As the wonder kid, the rising number Uan [one], Uan, Uan [one] wonders, should Juan win only Uan [one] in Uan [one] year, would Uan want to have Uan [won] that Uan [one] in round Uan [one], Juan?"
+"As the wonder kid, the rising number Uan [one], Uan, Uan [one] wonders, should Juan win only Uan [one] in Uan [one] year, would Uan want to have Uan [won] that Uan [one] in round Uan [one], Juan?".

 Montoya nervously dismisses the interlocutor with a hand gesture.
-Another two questions follow.
-Soon after, the actor’s cell phone starts to annoyingly ring.
+Another two questions immediately follow.
+The actor's cell phone starts to ring.
 He responds to the call in a high-pitched voice and leaves the room.
-Another phone then starts to ring.
+Another phone starts to ring.
 A second actor improvises a dialogue with his grandma, who wants to play golf with Montoya.
-The latter probably does not want to displease the elderly admirer and thus decides to storms off.
-Whilst doing so, he hisses these words: "When you are doing a day for a sponsor you have got to be very professional in what you are doing.
-And when it is not handled professionally, I do not think you have got to be there".
-The excuses are not useful though.
-Uan scolds the sponsor for allowing the two buzz killers to sit the conference.
-The sponsor, represented by manager Greg Fischer, comments:
+The Colombian decides to storms off, since he does not want to displease the elderly admirer.
+He hisses these words:

 "I guess Juan did not appreciate the Australian sense of humour.
 We had a lot of important corporate clients and basically it has ruined the day for them".